 When you're trying to let go of someone, it's not uncommon to feel an overwhelming sense of loneliness and isolation.
 However, by reaching out to friends, family, or a trained professional, you can overcome these kinds of feelings not only through the sheer presence of others around you, but also through their unwavering support, guidance, and advice.
 Not only can those around you offer words of wisdom as well as a shoulder to cry on, but they may also, in fact, have their own stories of letting go and moving on that can help you recognize that your experience is more common than you think and that you will get through this.
 By surrounding yourself with positive people who have your back, you're taking a real step forward in letting go for good.

 5. Have High Hopes for the Future

-Despite how challenging it may seem, you should resolve to never give up on finding new love in the future.
-For instance, while your ex may have disappointed you, hurt you, or left you brokenhearted, it's especially imperative in times like these to remember how strong you are.
+Despite how challenging it may seem, resolve to never give up on finding new love in the future.
+While your ex may have disappointed you, hurt you, or left you brokenhearted, it's especially imperative in times like these to remember how strong you are.
 Letting go of someone is an act of real courage and strength, as you're proving to yourself that there's someone else out there who's more worthy of your love, affection, and attention.
 When you recognize that you deserve better, you're opening yourself up to the possibility of falling in love again and making space in your heart for another person.
 The very act of letting go means that you'll be ready to let someone else into your life in the future.